Orbits and incidence matrices for points, planes and lines regarding the twisted cubic in PG(3,q), q = 2, 3, 4: Introduction

 In $\PG(3,q)$, for $q=2^n$, $n\ge3$, the $(q+1)$-arc $\mathcal{A}_{h,q}=\{(1,t,t^{2^h},t^{2^h+1})\,|\,t\in\F_q^+\}$, with $gcd(n,h)=1$, has been considered in \cite{CerPavDM}.
 In this paper, we are interested in the case $h=1$, since $\mathcal{A}_{1,q}$, $q=2^n\ge8$, is the twisted cubic with projective stabilizer $G_q\cong PGL(2,q)$.
 In \cite{CerPavDM}, for even $q\ge8$, all point, plane, and line orbits under $G_q$, including the orbits of the class $\Oc_6$, are classified and the conjecture of \cite[Theorem 8.1, Conjecture 8.2]{DMP_OrbLineMJOM} is proved.
 Also, the point-plane and point-line incidence matrices with respect to the $G_q$-orbits are obtained; however, the plane-line incidence matrix is not considered.

 In \cite{KaPatPradOrbits}, for a field $\F_q$ of characteristic $>3$, the conjecture of \cite[Theorem 8.1, Conjecture 8.2]{DMP_OrbLineMJOM} on the sizes and the number of orbits in the class $\Oc_6$ has been proved.
 To this end the open problem of classifying binary quartic forms over $\F_q$ into $G_q$-orbits is solved and used.
 Also, the Pl\"{u}cker embedding for the Klein quadric is applied.
-The point-line incidence matrix, related to the considered orbits, is obtained in \cite{KaPradInciden}.
-Again, the plane-line incidence matrix is not considered.
+The point-line incidence matrix, related to the considered orbits, is obtained in \cite{KaPradInciden}, where the following is also noted: if the characteristic of the field $\F_q$ is not equal to $3$, then there is a symplectic polarity associated with the twisted cubic that maps each point of the twisted cubic to its osculating plane.
+Therefore, obtaining results for the point-line incidence matrices is equivalent to obtaining the corresponding results for the plane-line incidence matrices, since the latter can be derived via the polarity.

 In \cite{KaPrad-q3orbits}, the problem of classifying the lines of $\PG(3,q)$ into orbits of the group $PGL(2,q)$ is solved for a field $\F_q$ of characteristic $3$.
 Similarly to \cite{KaPatPradOrbits}, the problem is reduced to the classification of binary quartic forms into $G_q$-orbits.
 Also, the corresponding point-line and line-plane incidence matrices are obtained.